Unemployment: International Comparisons: Data on harmonised unemployment rates for major international economies.Jump to full report >>

 The OECD produces harmonised unemployment rates for OECD members based on the ILO definition of unemployment.

-The UK harmonised unemployment rate for Q4 2016 was 4.7%.
-This was equal to the rate of the US, below that of France (10.0%) but above that of Germany (3.9%).
-In the G7, the unemployment rate was 5.3%.
-Unemployment rates were slightly lower in Q1 2017 for the majority of these countries, although the UK figure hasn’t been published to date.
+The UK harmonised unemployment rate for Q3 2019 was 3.8%.
+This was slightly above the rate of the US (3.6%), below that of France (8.6%) but above that of Germany (3.1%).
+The UK rate was the 12th lowest of the 36 OECD member countries.

-Iceland and Japan had the lowest unemployment rate in the OECD for Q4 2016 at 2.8% and 3.1% respectively.
+The Czech Republic had the lowest unemployment rate in the OECD at 2.1%.

 Commons Briefing papers SN02800